I greet you this day,

 If you study for more hours, would your score in mathematics exam increase?

-Remember that passage about the laborers that worked for different number of hours but received the same pay.
+Remember that passage about the laborers that worked for different number of hours

-An important concept in Algebra has been to determine how the output changes due to changes in the input.
+An important concept in Algebra has been to determine how the output changes due to changes in

 Student: But, there may be several input factors/variables affecting an output.